HenryKong112/TrendTeller-Stock-Insights/readme.md

 - **📊 Data Visualization**: View trends using interactive charts and graphs.
 - **🗄️ Database Management**: Store and manage comments and news headlines in an SQLite database.

-## 🛠️ Applications
+## NLP Model

-### 🗃️ CSV Viewer
-- **Description**: View CSV files containing StockTwits comments and news data.
-- **Functionality**: Users can browse and display CSV files from the `dataset/news` and `dataset/comments` folders.

-### 📰 News Scraper Sentiment Analysis
-- **Description**: Scrapes news from Google News for the past 24 hours, analyzes sentiment, and saves the results as a CSV file.

 - **Model**:
    1. [SpaCy's English language model](https://spacy.io/models/en) (click to check the documentation)

       > en_core_web_sm

-      - Tokenization: Splits text into words, punctuation, and other meaningful elements.
+      - **Tokenization:** Splits text into words, punctuation, and other meaningful elements.

-      - Part-of-Speech (POS) tagging: Identifies the grammatical categories (nouns, verbs, etc.) of words.
+      - **Part-of-Speech (POS) tagging:** Identifies the grammatical categories (nouns, verbs, etc.) of words.

-      - Named Entity Recognition (NER): Detects entities like people, places, organizations, dates, and other proper nouns in text.
+      - **Named Entity Recognition (NER):** Detects entities like people, places, organizations, dates, and other proper nouns in text.

-      - Dependency Parsing: Analyzes the grammatical structure of a sentence and identifies relationships between words.
+      - **Dependency Parsing:** Analyzes the grammatical structure of a sentence and identifies relationships between words.

-      - Lemmatization: Reduces words to their base forms (e.g., "running" to "run").
+      - **Lemmatization:** Reduces words to their base forms (e.g., "running" to "run").

    2. [Sentiment analysis model](https://huggingface.co/nlptown/bert-base-multilingual-uncased-sentiment) (click to check the documentation)

       > nlptown/bert-base-multilingual-uncased-sentiment

-      - Sentiment Classification: It predicts the sentiment of a given piece of text as one of five classes: 1-star (very negative) to 5-star (very positive).
+      - **Sentiment Classification:** It predicts the sentiment of a given piece of text as one of five classes: 1 (very negative) to 5 (very positive).

-      - Multilingual: It can handle text in multiple languages, though it is uncased, meaning it ignores case (capitalization) during processing.
+      - **Multilingual:** It can handle text in multiple languages, though it is uncased, meaning it ignores case (capitalization) during processing.

       - BERT allows the model to understand context and nuances in text, which makes it more accurate for sentiment analysis than traditional models like bag-of-words approaches.

+    3. [Latent Dirichlet Allocation (LDA) model](https://radimrehurek.com/gensim/models/ldamodel.html) (click to check the documentation)

+       > Gensim's LDA implementation

+       - **Topic Modeling:** Discovers hidden thematic structures (topics) within a collection of documents.

+       - **Input:** A collection of documents (e.g., news title, comments) represented as a bag of words or TF-IDF matrix.

+       - **Output:** Assigns probabilities to words belonging to topics, revealing underlying topics within the text.

+       - **Use Case:** Effective for analyzing large text datasets, such as financial articles and StockTwits comments, to uncover trends in stock market discussions.

+## 🛠️ Applications

+### 🗃️ CSV Viewer
+- **Description**: View CSV files containing StockTwits comments and news data.
+- **Functionality**: Users can browse and display CSV files from the `dataset/news`, `dataset/comments`, and `dataset/stock` folders.

+### 📰 News Scraper Sentiment Analysis
+- **Description**: Scrapes news from Google News for the past 24 hours, analyzes sentiment, and saves the results as a CSV file.
 - **Functionality**: Users can input stock tickers and receive sentiment scores along with lemmatized news headlines.

 ### 📅 Stock Data Fetcher